Biosafety, biosecurity and gene technology

 Institutional Biosafety Committee

-The Institutional Biosafety Committee (IBC), on behalf of Macquarie University, co-ordinates compliance with the relevant legislation and standards and provides advice on risks associated with biological materials.
-All research, teaching and services at the University involving GMOs, SSBAs, risk group 2 and above microorganisms and materials requiring quarantine approval must be assessed by the IBC before work can begin.
+The Institutional Biosafety Committee (IBC), on behalf of Macquarie University, co-ordinates compliance with the relevant legislation and standards and provides advice on risks associated with infectious organisms, biohazardous materials, genetically modified organisms and materials requiring quarantine containment.
+The IBC reviews biosafety applications via an expedited online review process.

 Please be advised that the IBC will be out of session from December 1st to January 31st.